dblock/art.dblock.org/about/index.md

 Unless otherwise specified, all work on this site is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.
 Basically you can use my images with attribution for non-commercial work.
 For anything else, please <a href="mailto:dblock@dblock.org">e-mail me</a>.

-I rarely post here these days, you can follow me on [Instagram](http://instagram.com/dblockdotorg) or [Twitter](https://twitter.com/dblockdotorg).
+You can follow me on [Instagram](http://instagram.com/dblockdotorg) or [Twitter](https://twitter.com/dblockdotorg).
+If you're just here for photos of kids and art, follow my other account, [KidsAndSharks](https://instagram.com/kidsandsharks).
 Finally, if you had enough of the art, my tech blog is [here](http://code.dblock.org).

 ![]({{ site.url }}/images/about/mebyj.png)
 This is, indeed, me.
 Photo collage (c) Josh Sellers